 The most recognized medical alert devices — those immortalized in the well-known “I’ve fallen and I can’t get up” commercials — are the traditional necklaces or bracelets with a help button, which the person uses to alert relatives, the authorities or the company’s monitoring center.

-Although sleeker and less conspicuous than before, the overall design has remained easy to use in high-stress situations.
-The technology has also advanced quite considerably.
+Although sleeker and less conspicuous than before, the overall designs have remained easy to use in high-stress situations.
+The technology, on the other hand, has advanced quite considerably.
 Some systems include an entire set of devices, like voice-activated hubs — similar to Google and Alexa smart speakers — and smart accessories that track vital signs and more.

-These advanced options can also help with prevention since they could, for example, catch irregular vitals early on and allow caretakers to take action before any accidents actually occur.
+These advanced options can also help with prevention since they could, for example, catch irregular vitals early on and allow caretakers to take action before any accidents take place.

 Service